-The quarter over quarter increase in research and development expenditures was attributable primarily to an increase in research and development personnel and related costs of \$1.4 million, primarily due to a \$1.8 million increase in share-based compensation expense due to the adoption of SFAS No. 123(R).
-The increase in personnel costs was partially offset by lower salary costs.
+The quarter over quarter increase in research and development expenditures was attributable to an increase in research and development personnel and related costs of \$2.5 million, which included a \$1.5 million increase in share-based compensation expense due to the adoption of SFAS No. 123(R).
+The increase was also partially the result of a \$1.0 million increase in facilities and infrastructure costs.